StephenCarlson/MiniHawk-VTOL/README.md

 ## How To Use This Repo <a name="head-usage"></a>
 This project is hosted on GitHub, which is traditionally a software repository site, but the format works well for a hardware project such as the MiniHawk-VTOL, where a few of the features come in handy:
-- The history for each part file is accessible; if you need a old version, it is available even off-line if you've "cloned" the repo.
+- The history for each part file is accessible; if you need an old version, it is available even off-line if you've "cloned" the repo.
+(Beware, cloning the repo means hundreds of MB download.)
 - [Versions and Releases](https://github.com/StephenCarlson/MiniHawk-VTOL/releases) are published just like a software project, and this includes setting milestones and planning future releases, keeping the community informed about what is next.
 Releases are the condensed set of essential files, placed in a zip archive, which represent a snapshot of the project at a moment when the artwork is stable and worth broad public distribution.
-- The [Issues](https://github.com/StephenCarlson/MiniHawk-VTOL/issues) tab allow for the community to participate in the evolution of the design by providing feedback or contribute to improving the design.
+- The [Issues](https://github.com/StephenCarlson/MiniHawk-VTOL/issues) tab allow for the community to participate in the evolution of the design by providing feedback or contributions toward improving the design.
 - The [Discussions](https://github.com/StephenCarlson/MiniHawk-VTOL/discussions) tab is another location for communication on the project.

 While I have described the hosting environment, it isn't necessary for you to make a GitHub account or participate in the project; and more than likely, you are just interested in downloading the STLs and making the plane.
 Here is what you need to do: